Released on 08 February 2018.

-Alfred Busi, famed and beloved in his town for his music and songs, is now in his sixties, mourning the recent death of his wife and quietly living out his days alone in the large villa he has always called home.
-The night before he is due to attend a ceremony at the town’s avenue of fame, Busi is attacked by a creature he disturbs as it raids the contents of his larder.
-Busi is convinced that what assaulted him was no animal, but a child, ‘innocent and wild’, and his words fan the flames of old rumour – of an ancient race of people living in the woods surrounding the town – and new controversy: the town’s paupers, the feral wastrels at its edges must be dealt with.
+Alfred Busi, famed in his town for his music and songs, is mourning the recent death of his wife and quietly living out his days in the large villa he has always called home.
+Then one night Busi is attacked by a creature he disturbs as it raids the contents of his larder.
+Busi is convinced that what assaulted him was no animal, but a child, ‘innocent and wild’, and his words fan the flames of old rumour – of an ancient race of people living in the bosk surrounding the town – and new controversy: the town’s paupers, the feral wastrels at its edges, must be dealt with.
 Once and for all.

-The Melody by Jim Crace is a story about grief and ageing, about reputation and the loss of it, about love and music and the peculiar way myth seeps into real life.
+Lyrical and warm, intimate and epic, The Melody by Jim Crace tracks the few days that will see Busi and the town he loves altered irrevocably.
+This is a story about grief and ageing, about reputation and the loss of it, about love and music and the peculiar way myth seeps into real life.
 And it is a political novel too – a rallying cry to protect those we persecute.
-It is lyrical and warm, intimate and epic, a powerful future classic.

 See the highlights from the 2018 Picador Showcase, held at London's Mail Rail Museum in February.

 Picador Senior Commissioning Editor Sophie Jonathan shares the secret of the perplexing epigraph in Jim Crace's new novel, The Melody.

 Picador Senior Commissioning Editor Sophie Jonathan introduces The Melody, the new novel by Jim Crace.